MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-github-actions/includes/2-understand-workflow-jobs.md

 1. **Validate**: Use the Azure Resource Manager preflight validation process to check for problems that might occur when you deploy.
 1. **Preview**: Use the what-if command to validate the list of changes that will be applied against your Azure environment.
 Ask a human to manually review the what-if results and approve the workflow to proceed.
 1. **Deploy**: Submit your deployment to Resource Manager and wait for it to finish.
 1. **Smoke Test**: Run basic post-deployment checks against some of the important resources that you've deployed.
-These are called _infrastructure smoke tests_.
+These checks are called _infrastructure smoke tests_.

 Your organization might have a different sequence of jobs, or you might need to integrate your Bicep deployments into a workflow that deploys other components.
 After you understand how the jobs work, you can design a workflow to suit your needs.

-Every job executes on a new runner instance.
-This also means that every job will start from a clean environment.
+Every job executes on a new runner instance that starts from a clean environment.
 So, in every job you typically need to check out the source code as your first step.
 You also need to sign in to your Azure environment in every job that interacts with Azure.

 Throughout this module, you'll learn more about these jobs and progressively build a workflow that includes each job.
 You'll also learn: